Walkire/FoxBot/README.md

 * Run bot.py then close
 * open etc/mods.txt
 * list all channel mods with a new line or use command !addmod
-* Add data to DATA list in cfg.py
+* Add data to DATA list in cfg.py as needed

 ### Prerequisites